lunarcloud/visual-novel-GGJ-2018/README.md

 Integrated the [Ink language](https://www.inklestudios.com/ink/) into [ImpactJS]( http://impactjs.com/ ) and [Unity]( https://unity3d.com/ )

 ## Web version
-You can either run the pre-baked index.html or copy your licensed version of ImpactJS 1.x into the appropriate locations and use the dev.html
+You can either run the pre-baked index.html or use the dev.html.
+ImpactJS engine is included now that it is open-source.
 There are scripts within the tools folder for packaging for desktop.

 ## Unity version